romainsacchi/rmnd-lca/docs/user_scenarios.rst

           name: ammonia production, hydrogen from methane pyrolysis
           # reference product of the original dataset
           reference product: ammonia, anhydrous, liquid
+          # indicate some string that should not be contained in the dataset name
+          mask: solid
           # indicate whether the dataset exists in the original database
           # or if it should be sourced from the inventories folder
           exists in original database: False
           # indicate whether a region-specific version of the dataset should be created
           regionalize: True
+          # indicate if the production volume from the scenario data should be multiplied by a factor
+          # to account, for exmaple, for a difference in units relative to the other inputs (e.g., here, cubic meter instead of kilogram)
+          ratio: 0.78

 This excerpt from the config.yaml file indicates that the variable **Production|Ammonia|Methane Pyrolysis** in the scenario data file